microsoft/z3guide/website/docs/07 - Programming Z3/01 - Using Z3 from Python/06 - User Propagator.md

             return False
         if is_true(v):
             if vb not in rtc[va]:
-                print("Conflict not included in TC", f, v, a, va, b, vb) self.conflict(deps = [f], eqs = [(a, va), (b, vb)]) return True
+                print("Conflict: asserted relation should be included in TC", f, v, a, va, b, vb) self.conflict(deps = [f], eqs = [(a, va), (b, vb)]) return True
             else:
                 return False
         elif is_false(v):
             if vb in rtc[va]:
-                print("Conflict negated but included in TC", f, v, a, va, b, vb) self.conflict(deps = [f], eqs = [(a, va), (b, vb)]) return True
+                print("Conflict: asserted negated relation should not be included in TC", f, v, a, va, b, vb) self.conflict(deps = [f], eqs = [(a, va), (b, vb)]) return True
             else: